-Intel® recommends a torque value of 8 lbf-in to prolong the longetivity of all PEEK nuts after the quality of the load post is corrected.
+Intel® recommends a torque value of 8 lbf-in to prolong the longevity of all PEEK nuts after the quality of the load post is corrected.

-Completely loosen all the screws on the heatsink in the order shown, and then lift and remove it from the motherboard.
+Completely loosen all the screws on the heatsink, and then lift and remove it from the motherboard.

-Intel® recommends a torque value of 8 lbf-in to prolong the longetivity of all PEEK nuts after the quality of the load post is corrected.
+Intel® recommends a torque value of 8 lbf-in to prolong the longevity of all PEEK nuts after the quality of the load post is corrected.